alex-lechner/CarND-TrafficSignClassifier-P2/README.md

 | Dropout				|												|
 | Logits/Output layer   | Output 43 									|

 After the train and valdiation process I tested my model against the test dataset.
-The accuracy is 91.6%.
+The accuracy is 92.6%.

 * learning rate is 0.001
-* epochs is 15
+* epochs is 20
 * batch size is 128
-* dropout for train data is 0.75
+* dropout for train data is 0.7
 * dropout for validation and test data is 1

 My final model results were:
-* training set accuracy of 99.2%
+* training set accuracy of 98.9%
-* validation set accuracy of 92.6%
+* validation set accuracy of 93.4%
-* test set accuracy of 91.6%
+* test set accuracy of 92.6%

+Note: The Training and Validation Accuracy stopped increasing after the 18th epoch so early stopping could be a good solution for my model.

 ### Test a model on new images